JannisCodes/intergroup-contact-needs/README.md

 The full annotated analysis code is available [here](https://janniscodes.github.io/intergroup-contact-needs/Supplemental-Material-B-Annotated-Analysis).

-Please note that the full repository will remain 'private' until after the manuscript has been accepted for publication (to allow for blind peer review).
+Please note that the full repository will remain 'private' and anonymized until after the manuscript has been accepted for publication (to allow for blind peer review).